Postgraduate Fellowship Program

 - Executive Board Member and APA Division 39 Liaison, Rhode Island Association for Psychoanalytic Psychologies

 - Project Curator and Trainer, Anti-Bullying Campaign, at Anna Maria College

 - Founder & Past Co-Chair, Gender Equality Committee at William James College

-- 2016 Early Career Scholars Award, American Psychological Association Division 39 (Psychoanalysis)
+- 2016 Early Career Scholars Award, Society for Psychoanalysis and Psychoanalytic Psychology (APA Division 39)

 - International Association for Relational Psychoanalysis and Psychotherapy